The Ultimate Guide to Graduation Cakes, Cookies & Party Food

 Now, look.
 I know this is over-the-top.
 You might not be interested in pulling off something quite this elaborate.
 But I can assure you that a lot of the heavy lifting was done by pretty serving dishes and individual desserts and foods, carefully thought out.

 Those macarons?
 Store bought.
 The bars, cookies, and cupcakes?
-Made my moms and grandmothers.
+Made by moms and grandmothers.
 And that colorful fabric on the table?
-Well, whenever I have a big even like this, I usually use curtains or curtain sheers, available from amazon or Walmart.
+Well, whenever I have a big event like this, I usually use curtains or curtain sheers, available from Amazon or Walmart.
 No kidding.
 Just fluff it up and put your serving trays on top.
 Voila!
 Beauty and ease!

 They had a great area to celebrate the girls' accomplishments and special moments.
 Maddy had her own table, complete with photos from her life and some of her favorite things.
 (Note the box on the bottom left to put cards/gift cards in.)